 The Bad: The business climate.

 The Random: A surprisingly decent local wine.
 The world’s most (only) patient cab drivers.
-Twice I got stuck in horrible traffic due to accidents/rain and this was after having negotiated ridiculously low flat fees (USD$1.80).
-If this had happened in Beijing, I probably would have been tossed out of the car in the middle of the freeway in the pouring rain.
-Instead, the cabbies were polite as could be the whole time.
+Twice I got stuck in horrible traffic due to accidents/rain.
+If this had happened in Beijing, I probably would have been tossed out of the car into the middle of the freeway in the pouring rain.
+Instead, the cabbies were uber polite the whole time.
 Both times I paid them double on the fares and both times the drivers were as gracious as could be.
 I know it makes me sound like a complete hick to say that the people are nice, but dammit, the people are nice.

 Hardly a day goes by without one of our clients expressing an interest in Vietnam or Mexico or Thailand.
 Perhaps the best “leading” measure of that interest is the trademark registrations we do in countries other than China.
-This makes for a great leading indicator because companies will often register their trademarks when they become serious about a country, but before they actually start doing business with it.
-For why this is the case, check out WHEN To Apply for a China Trademark.
-I estimate that in the last year, my law firm has registered at least double the trademarks in Asian countries other than China than it did in the preceding year.
-So yes, southeast Asia is hot.
-But, contrary to Dan, I see spiraling synergies between southeast Asia and ASEAN on the one hand and China on the other, not a zero sum game.
+This makes for a great leading indicator because companies often register their trademarks when they become serious about a country, but before they actually start doing business with it.
+In the last year, my law firm has registered at least double the trademarks in Asian countries other than China than in the preceding year and the same is true for Mexico.

 What are you seeing out there?